Statement

 Florence Man

 Perfume Parlour Florence Man is an Eau de Parfum launched in 2003.
-Florence Man opens with Artemisia, Basil, Bergamot, and Lavender, settles into a heart of Geranium, Cedar, Jasmine, and Patchouli, and dries down to a base of Vanilla, Sage, Leather, and Labdanum.
+Florence Man opens with Papyrus, Bergamot, Lemon, and Petitgrain, settles into a heart of Cedar, Sandalwood, Patchouli, and Jasmine, and dries down to a base of Musk, Leather, Amber, and Vetiver.
 Perfume Parlour's Florence Man carries a Statement verdict, a woody-led wear.

 Florence Man chases the cult dry incense-and-cedar austerity of Gucci Pour Homme 2003, and gets the smoky papyrus heart convincingly.
 The original's architectural depth and that smouldering-cigar leather facet come through thinner here, but for a budget tribute to a discontinued legend it reads honestly.